UK Council for Psychotherapy

 Holistic counselling central London, psychotherapy practice in Camden.
 Kings Cross - integrative approach, humanistic therapy, integrative psychotherapist, therapy style, stages of therapy, therapy philosophy, stages of counselling, counselling philosophy, role of psychotherapy, humanistic counselling approach

 Interpreting Dreams - Meaning Of Dreams Our dreams, images can be so real at times and when we wake up, less so.
 Dreams come from our internal world.
 They are never harmful and seen as the rest of the important pieces of our life story, a path for the unconscious to come more into form by being revealed into our conscious mind for the purpose of becoming aware of something, possible transformation or healing (see also Evolving Consciousness - Benefit Of Hindsight).
 Like a repetition compulsion, some of us may have reoccurring dreams, others - anxiety dreams, bad dreams, nightmares.
 How to stop bad dreams, stop nightmares may be important to us.
+Often during the first few hours of dreaming, our dreams may be short, mundane and may be reactivating memories from the previous day as if to be consolidated and of little consequence.
+Other dreams may be more important tending to be during REM sleep (these are remembered more because we are more awake) and become more like random stories with complex contexts where old memories play a part.
+Witnessing our dreams, and witnessing ourself in our dreams, can help us make meaning of our dreams.
 Sometimes we can have lucid dreams, where we are consciously, actively aware that we are dreaming, that the experience is not happening in physical reality, that we can direct elements of our dreams.
 Lucid dreaming and interpretation of dreams can also help us make sense and wonder about possible solutions in our real world.
-Often during the first few hours of dreaming, our dreams may be short, mundane and may be reactivating memories from the previous day as if to be consolidated and of little consequence.
-Other dreams may be more important tending to be during REM sleep (these are remembered more because we are more awake) and become more like random stories with complex contexts where old memories play a part.
 Counselling and psychotherapy works with our imagination and dreams and offers dream interpretation by discovering what dreams represent, symbolise and metaphorically mean for us and because each dream is personal to the dreamer, it is what this dream might be telling us that is teased out in the dream interpretation therapy.
-This may sometimes include recounting our dreams (maybe free-associating our thoughts, feelings without editing), so dream meaning, and new understanding may emerge.
-We may look at dreams not so much in a concrete way, but more what our dreams and symbols may personally mean for us.
-Witnessing our dreams, and witnessing ourself in our dreams, can help us make meaning of our dreams.
+This may sometimes include recounting our dreams (maybe free-associating our thoughts, feelings without editing), so dream meaning, and new understanding or ways of responding to challenges in the world may emerge.
+We may look at dreams not so much in a concrete way, but more what our dreams and symbols may personally mean for us and what gifts they offer from deep within us.
+This may mean acknowledging the opportunities to know ourselves beyond usual levels of knowing as we take time to engage with the powerful experience of our dreams - defining them more clearly.

 Fresh Insights The psychotherapy explores our awareness (of the source of our motivations) alongside what determines our conscious, unconscious choices and decisions.
 The unconscious influences our perception, behaviours, shapes our character, provides us with insights.
 Catching what we are previously unconscious to, being in touch with what may be transforming may be important.
 Who inside of us (what part of us), and what exactly is driving us, can be an important enquiry for some, as may allowing ourselves to daydream and utilise our insights towards our creativity.
+Harnessing our inner voice can inform our insights.
 Our insights may include realisations of valuable eureka, "aha" moments, so capturing this (may be writing them down), pondering on how to respond to them and act on them may be important.
 Sometimes we are conscious, other times not so.
 Often we kind of know things (see also The Gift Of Intuition & Inner Knowing - Gut Feelings, Hunches, Instinct, Improvising), yet have not integrated some of them, which can give us new perspectives.
-Fresh insights (consciousness) and challenges may emerge in how we take responsibility and authorship, put our attention where we want to, so we participate in the life we consciously choose.
+Aided by journalling, fresh insights (consciousness) and challenges may emerge in how we take responsibility and authorship, put our attention where we want to, so we participate in the life we consciously choose.
 We may also want to be mindful of the energy of every thought, word, action, and of the effects of these on consciousness.
+Mindfulness can be helpful in gaining insights into the nature of reality.
 The interactions in the therapy can also be a useful mirror in this process.

 Self-Consciousness Some of us may view self consciousness as a bad thing, judging this or feeling embarrassed, awkward, feeling uncomfortable with our self-consciousness or becoming fearful, socially anxious.
 The therapy can support us loosening up when we need to, valuing self-reflection our own self-consciousness, distinguishing us from others, exploring what it also means to be a social being.